ssinica/blog-builder/README.md

 Short intro
 -----------

 This is yet another tool to build static blogs.
-The basic idea - you write your posts in ```asciidoc``` format and blog-builder generates from these posts a bunch of ```html/css/js``` files.
+The basic idea - you write your posts in ```asciidoc``` format (see [Asciidoctor Writers Guide](http://asciidoctor.org/docs/asciidoc-writers-guide/)) and blog-builder generates from these posts a bunch of ```html/css/js``` files.

 The generated code can be uploaded to any web server and you get a [beautiful blog](http://blog.sinica.me) without a pain.

 Prerequisites
 -------------